-The Forth Pilot Station is manned by a Duty Pilot from 0700 hours to 1900 hours and is equipped with telephone, VHF and fax.
+The Forth Pilot Station is manned by a Duty Pilot from 0700 hours to 1800 hours and is equipped with telephone.
+VHF communication is monitored by 'Forth Navigation' and the pilot boats

 Tel.
+No: 0131 552 1420

+E-mail: forthpilots@forthports.co.uk

-No: 0131 552 1420 Fax: 0131 551 5869 E-mail: forthpilots@forthports.co.uk VHF Radio - Call Sign is "FORTH PILOTS"
+VHF Radio - Call Sign is "FORTH PILOTS"

-Between the hours of 1900 hours and 0700 hours the above contact details are monitored by Forth and Tay Navigation Service who will deal with pilotage communications between these hours.
+Between the hours of 1800 hours and 0700 hours the above contact details are monitored by Forth and Tay Navigation Service who will deal with pilotage communications between these hours.